What are spices?

 Cayenne pepper is usually used to add a bit of heat to certain dishes so it’s definitely one of the spicier entrants on this list.
 When it comes to the health benefits of cayenne, interestingly some studies have indicated that cayenne may help to reduce your appetite and increase feelings of satiation.
 This is primarily due to the compound capsaicin which is found in cayenne peppers and is believed to reduce the production of the hunger hormone ghrelin.

 One study found that participants who were taking capsaicin supplements ate 10% less than those who were not and reported feeling fuller after meals.4 Impressive but I wouldn’t go reaching for a capsaicin supplement just yet as, similar to turmeric, many conventional supplements contain far too much capsaicin.
-Instead, try to include more cayenne pepper in your diet but be aware; as I will discuss latter, this spice doesn’t agree with everyone!
+Instead, try to include more cayenne pepper in your diet but be aware; as I will discuss later, this spice doesn’t agree with everyone!

 My favourite cayenne recipe